 - Unhealthy comparisons.
 We are more connected than ever, and many creators follow the work of fellow creators online.
 Some creators are more productive than others, and this productivity usually ebbs and flows.
 If you look at their output and can’t help but compare their productivity to yours in a negative way, you may be experiencing a symptom of creative burnout.

 - Unbalanced content consumption.
 As a creator, it’s vital to balance your levels of creative input and creative output.
-When we are burning out, we often find ourselves scrolling endlessly and binging TV shows, but not creating much work of our own.
+When we burn out, we often find ourselves scrolling endlessly and binging TV shows but not creating much work of our own.